kechcole/Blog-App/README.md

     model = Post
 ```

 Django provides us with the ability to add variables in its routes, we can harness this and create a path that contains the id of a post where users can view a specific post.
-Add these lines of code in blog_app's url python file add ;
+Add these lines of code in blog_app's URL python file add ;

 ```python
 from .views import PostListView, ➊PostDetailView